consensus-shipyard/lotus/scripts/ipc/README.md

 Not online yet... (could not get API info for FullNode: could not get api endpoint: API not running (no endpoint))
 === (this process may take several minutes until all the infrastructure is deployed)

->>> Root daemon running in container: 4f8f0577143c1a5de4111b4053f8d485c8aaabbba462e7e5465f628f039ecba9
+>>> Root daemon running in container: 4f8f0577143c1a5de4111b4053f8d485c8aaabbba462e7e5465f628f039ecba9 (friendly name: ipc_root_1235)
 >>> Token to /root daemon: eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJBbGxvdyI6WyJyZWFkIiwid3JpdGUiLCJzaWduIiwiYWRtaW4iXX0._-2xzek2c3QzYqt5MWdQYrpRtK_Kqi8uEu3bvcm0i40
 >>> Default wallet: t1cp4q4lqsdhob23ysywffg2tvbmar5cshia4rweq
 ```
 The information about the token to the daemon and the default wallet will be used to configure the [IPC agent](https://github.com/consensus-shipyard/ipc-agent) to interact with the rootnet.
+The docker container will be named `ipc_root_<API_PORT>`.
 Refer to the agent's documentation for further information about how to run a subnet and interact with IPC.

 ### Run a subnet node
 To run a subnet node in docker bundled with a daemon and a validator you can use:
 ```
-./scripts/ipc/run-subnet-docker.sh <PORT> <VALIDATOR_LIBP2P_PORT> <SUBNET> <ABSOLUTE_PATH_VAL_KEY>
+./scripts/ipc/run-subnet-docker.sh <API_PORT> <VALIDATOR_LIBP2P_PORT> <SUBNET_ID> <ABSOLUTE_PATH_VAL_KEY>
 ```
-This command runs a new node for a subnet `<SUBNETID>` listening at `<PORT>` and the validator listening at port `<VALIDATOR_LIBP2P_PORT>`.
+This command runs a new node for a subnet `<SUBNET_ID>` listening at `<API_PORT>` and the validator listening at port `<VALIDATOR_LIBP2P_PORT>`.
 The last argument is the private key of the address that the validator of the subnet will use as its default wallet.
 Usually this will be the wallet address from the root that you used to join the subnet.
 To get the private key for an address into a file you can run the following command against your root (or parent) node:
 ```
 ./eudico wallet export --lotus-json <ADDRESS>
 ```